ioBroker/ioBroker.scenes/README.md

 =================
 _scenes Adapter_ can create scenes and execute them in ioBroker environment.

-This adapter can create two types of scenes:
+This adapter can create three types of scenes:
 - **scenes**
 - **groups**
+- **virtual groups**

 ## Scenes
 **Scenes** will be created if setting "set on false" are not used.